 How To Wear A Shearling Jacket

 Harder than finding the right jacket, however, is the outfit that sits with it.
-A shearling jacket is versatile but you’d be hard pushed to call it a wardrobe staple.
-Wearing sheepskin means you’re not dressing like the rest of the flock, so style it with care.
+A shearling jacket is versatile, but you’d be hard pushed to call it a wardrobe staple.

 “As a rule of thumb, shearling outerwear – borg jackets in particular – tend to work best with a casual look,” says Seamons.
 “Think a denim or flannel shirt with jeans or chinos.”
 That doesn’t mean it should be dismissed for the evenings, though.
 “Black shearling details to peacoats are perfect for smart events, and work well with tailoring.”

-The most common shearling jackets are the bomber and pilot’s styles, but you can also find trucker jackets, biker jackets and shearling overcoats.
-In almost all cases, the safest way to style is with a pair of black or indigo jeans, some rugged boots and a light knit or T-shirt underneath.
+The most common shearling jackets are bomber and pilot’s styles, but you can also find truckers jackets, bikers and shearling overcoats.
+In almost all cases, the safest way to wear them is with a pair of black or indigo jeans, some rugged boots and a lightweight knit or T-shirt underneath.
 Monochrome is another safe approach.
 A shearling jacket can complete an all-black look just as well as a symphony of neutrals.
 It’s a statement coat – let it do the talking.

 The Best Real Shearling Jackets

 Nordics know a thing or two about style.
 They’re also well-versed in cold weather.
-So, consider Acne’s shearling jacket the best of both worlds, with minimal versatility that’ll clinch the cost-per-wear ratio and battle the frost.
+So, consider Acne’s shearling jacket the best of both worlds, with classic aviator versatility that’ll clinch the cost-per-wear ratio and battle the frost.

 The Best Faux Shearling Jackets

-Zara has form with producing affordable versions of high-fashion trends, and is especially good with tactile fabrics.
+Zara has form when it comes to producing affordable versions of high-fashion trends, and is especially good with tactile fabrics.
 So it’s not a surprise that the Spanish superbrand’s take on faux shearling is a success.
-Look out for faithful heritage touches to its aviator jackets, including lined collars, elasticated waists and practical front pockets.
+Look for styles that feature multiple handy pockets and is, by all accounts, as badass as outerwear gets.

-The Land Of The Free is also one of the best-dressed, and for that, we can thank Levi’s.
-The godfather of Midwestern workwear brings the same expert touch to its sherpa jacket, combining a foolproof denim shell – the very stuff Levi’s pioneered back in 1853 – with a comfortable faux shearling lining.
+The Land Of The Free is also one of the best-dressed, and for that, we have Levi’s to thank.
+The godfather of midwestern workwear brings the same expert touch to its sherpa jacket, combining a foolproof denim shell with a comfortable faux shearling lining.
 The brand’s iconic trucker jacket has now been going strong for 50 years.
 A genuine (and affordable) classic.

 Decent clobber needn’t make a dent to your bank balance.
 River Island – the British retailer famed for affordable takes on seasonal trends – takes all the hallmarks of a sound shearling jacket, and simply makes it cheaper.
 Which, granted, means no genuine leather or shearling, but nobody will notice the difference anyway.

 What do the Spanish know about winter dressing?
 Well, as it turns out, quite a lot.
-Mango, founded in Barcelona over 30 years ago, proves an equal adversary to any Northern European label, with a brown faux-shearling jacket that mixes classic looks with trusty insulation.
+Mango, founded in Barcelona over 30 years ago, proves an equal adversary to any northern European label, with a faux-shearling jackets that mix classic looks with trusty insulation.